am-tropin/rain-maps-api/README.md

 # Berlin Rain Map Creator

-The project gathers the image dataset of rain map masks in Europe around Berlin and converts its to gif.
+The project gathers the image dataset of rain map masks in Europe around Berlin and converts its to gif for last 48 hours.

 Libraries: requests, pandas, plotly, geopy, datetime, timezonefinder, pytz, PIL, io, glob, os